The Analysis Corporation

-The Analysis Corporation (TAC) was the Intelligence Solutions business of Global Defense Technology & Systems, Inc. (GTEC), now Sotera Defense Solutions, a defense contracting company.
-Based in McLean, Virginia, it is a wholly owned subsidiary of Global Strategies Group (North America) Inc., the operating company of GTEC.
-From its inception in 1990 to its dissolution in 2012, TAC worked on projects in the counterterrorism and national security realm by supporting national watchlisting activities as well as other counterterrorism requirements.
+The Analysis Corporation (TAC) was a national security and counterterrorism company from 1990 to 2012.
+It supported national watchlisting activities as well as other counterterrorism requirements.

 History

 TAC was founded in 1990 by Cecilia nmi Hayes, previous owner and partner in Analytic Methods Inc. (AMI) and current owner of TAC Commercial Services (TCS) and Nations Home Group.
 In 2004, TAC was purchased by SFA and maintained as a wholly owned subsidiary.
 Ms. Hayes remained president of TAC into 2005.
 In November 2005, John O. Brennan was appointed president and CEO of TAC.
 Mr. Brennan was the former interim director of the National Counterterrorism Center and a 25-year veteran of the CIA.